EduardoZepeda/coffee-bytes-hugo/content/posts/migraciones-en-go-con-migrate/index.en.md

 * file up: To make changes in the database.
 * down file: To revert changes in the database.

-For this case they are called up and down, but you could give them any other names; such as forward and backward, or forward and backward.
+For this case they are called up and down, but you could give them any other names; such as forward and backward, or next and previous.

 For example: